aymyo/huffman-coding-website/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the prooject.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the project.

 ---